-- The detailed requirements of each programme and course are provided in the on-line Calendar, in the relevant handbook and on departmental web pages.
-Students are obliged to complete all course requirements as specified in their degree regulations.
-Teaching at the diploma level will be a combination of lectures and classes or seminars.
-The teaching method used will largely - be determined by the size of the programme and the nature of the subject covered in a particular paper/course. - 2.3 Lectures are an important part of the teaching and learning experience.
+- 2.1 The detailed requirements of each programme and course are provided in the on-line Calendar, in the relevant handbook and on departmental web pages.
+Students are obliged to complete all course requirements as specified in their degree regulations. - 2.2 Teaching at the diploma level will be a combination of lectures and classes or seminars.
+The teaching method used will largely be determined by the size of the programme and the nature of the subject covered in a particular course. - 2.3 Lectures are an important part of the teaching and learning experience.
 The structure and content of each course are set out in the on-line Course Guide.
-Lecturers must ensure that their teaching is consistent with this information. - 2.4 Lecturers are responsible for organising the class or seminar programmes for their courses, liaising with class or seminar chairs to ensure that the classes or seminars are properly coordinated with their lectures, and submitting course reading lists to the Library in good time for required books to be purchased. - 2.5 Classes or seminars are the core of teaching and learning experience at the diploma level.
+Lecturers must ensure that their teaching is consistent with this information. - 2.4 Lecturers are responsible for organising the class programmes for their courses, for liaising with class teachers to ensure that classes are properly coordinated with their lectures, and for submitting course reading lists to the Library in good time for required books to be purchased. - 2.5 Classes or seminars are the core of teaching and learning experience at the diploma level.
 The nature and format of classes or seminars may vary depending on the subject material of the course and will be detailed in the course syllabus. - 2.6 Classes or seminars will normally give students the opportunity to participate in a discussion of material relevant to the course.

 The nature and format of these discussions will vary according to the subject matter of the course. - 2.7 Lectures and classes start at five minutes past the hour and end at five minutes to the hour.
 Staff and students should make every effort to start and finish on time. - 2.8 Formative coursework is an essential part of the teaching and learning experience at the School.
 It should be introduced at an early stage of a course and normally before the submission of assessed coursework.
 Students will normally be given the opportunity to produce essays, problem sets or other forms of written work.
-The number of these pieces of work for each course will be detailed in the on-line Course Guide.
+The number of these pieces of work for each course will be detailed in the on-line Course Guide. - 2.9 Feedback on coursework is an essential part of the teaching and learning experience at the School.
+Class teachers must mark formative coursework and return it with feedback to students normally within two weeks of submission (when the work is submitted on time).
+Class teachers must record the marks, or the failure to submit coursework, regularly via LSEforYou.